heathgerhardt/battleship-react-go/README.md

 * place ships in React
 * endpoint for ship placement
 * implement shot logic on server
-* game win logic
+* game win logic on server
-* GraphQL for api
-* Postgres for state